R v Khelawon

-R v Khelawon, 2006 SCC 57 is a leading decision by the Supreme Court of Canada on the principled approach to hearsay evidence.
+R v Khelawon [2006] 2 S.C.R.
+787, 2006 SCC 57 is a leading decision by the Supreme Court of Canada on the principled approach to hearsay evidence.

 Facts

 Ramnarine Khelawon was accused of aggravated assault, uttering a death threat, assault causing bodily harm, and assault with a weapon.
 The offences involved five residents of a nursing home, in which Khelawon worked as the manager.
 Four of the alleged victims died before trial from unrelated causes.
 The fifth was found incompetent to testify.
 Two of the deceased complainants, Mr. Skupien and Mr. Dinino, had given videotaped statements to police, concerning the alleged incidents.

 Since the declarants were deceased, the videotaped statements became hearsay, and the issue for the trial judge was whether or not the statements were reliable enough to be admitted.

 Courts below

 The trial judge, Grossi J, "...held that the hearsay statements from each of the complainants were sufficiently reliable to be admitted in evidence, based in large part on the 'striking' similarity between them".
 Khelawon was convicted.

 The Court of Appeal for Ontario allowed Khelawon's appeal.
 Rosenberg JA (Armstrong JA concurring) rejected the statements, while Blair JA (dissenting) would have admitted the statements and dismissed the appeal.
 The Crown sought leave to appeal to the SCC to restore Khelawon's convictions.
 Leave to appeal was allowed in respect of Mr. Skupien's statement, but denied in respect of Mr. Dinino's statement.